PortsZ/atomic-tracker/README.md

 - Time and task tracking
 - Advanced analytics and habit insights
 - Advanced habit research to improve actionable insights. (e.g. change 90 days to whatever is best for the habit the user is trying to create)
+- grab the habits from the (future) tasks and suggest to track, or get tracking from the user task management,
+- add whats app integration for convenient logging

 ### Future research for improvements